JoeanAmier/TikTokDownloader/README_EN.md

 </ol>
 <ol><b>Scan code login to get Cookie (deprecated)</b>
 <li>Select the option <code>Scan code login to get Cookie</code>, and the program will display a login QR code image and open the image with the default application.</li>
-<li>Use the Douyin APP to scan the QR code and log into your account.</li>
+<li>Use the DouYin APP to scan the QR code and log into your account.</li>
 <li>Follow the prompts to write the Cookie into the configuration file.</li>
 </ol>
 </li>
 <li>Return to the program interface, sequentially select <code>Terminal interactive mode</code> -> <code>Batch download link works (general)</code> -> <code>Manually enter the link of the works to be collected</code>.</li>
-<li>Input the Douyin works link to download the works file (the TikTok platform requires more initial setup, please refer to the documentation for details).</li>
+<li>Input the DouYin works link to download the works file (the TikTok platform requires more initial setup, please refer to the documentation for details).</li>
 <li>For more detailed instructions, please see <b><a href="https://github.com/JoeanAmier/TikTokDownloader/wiki/Documentation">Project Documentation</a></b>.</li>
 </ol>
 <p>⭐ It is recommended to use <a href="https://learn.microsoft.com/zh-cn/windows/terminal/install">Windows Terminal</a> (the default terminal that comes with Windows 11).</p>